rmichelle98/nba-game-ready/README.md

 - **Story:** Pulls all NBA game information to display in a list on the main screen.
 - **Market:** Ages 4+
 - **Habit:** This app could be used as often as needed during the NBA season.
-- **Scope:** First we are displaying live game updates along with the television networks for televised games.
+- **Scope:** First, we are displaying live game updates along with the television networks for televised games.
 Eventually the app could evolve to displaying team and player stats from a user search.

 ## Product Spec